KaoutharBousbaa1/Kestra_NarutoAI/README.md

     If you haven't already assign roles to your Service Account:
    - Go to the IAM & Admin Console and click on "IAM".
    - Find your service account in the list and click the pencil icon to edit it.
-   - Click "Add Another Role" and add the roles mentionned earlier.
+   - Click "Add Another Role" and add the roles mentioned earlier.

 ## Step 8: Setting Up BigQuery and Google Cloud Storage
 1. Go to the [BigQuery Console](https://console.cloud.google.com/bigquery) and a new dataset.